Paying for CollegeMay 2, 2019

 Figures are pretax and rounded to the nearest $1,000.

 Assumptions: To cover $40,000 of college costs, you would need to save $105 monthly before college for 18 years at a 6% average annual rate of return compounded monthly.
 When borrowing $40,000, assuming a 5% average annual interest rate, you would pay $424 a month for 10 years after college.
 All 529 withdrawals are assumed to be for qualified educational expenses at the beginning of college; 529 contributions, interest accrual, and loan repayments occur monthly, at the end of the month.
-This chart is for illustrative purposes only and does not represent any specific investment.
+This chart is for illustrative purposes only and does not project or predict the returns of any specific investment.

 SAVE WHAT YOU CAN